 So, be aware of this when asking for directions!
 We needed that address to fill the airline’s form and to receive our luggage on the next day.

 Because of this man, our first impression of Nelspruit was that of an amazingly friendly town.

 I’m telling you all these because it is crucial for the experience we had at Chez Vincent.
 Arriving at the guest house, we faced the South African reality – high walls, electric fence.
 Yet, behind these ugly installations, we met the kindest faces.
 They were waiting for us.
 We were their first guests for the year.

-We felt as VIP guests.
+We felt like VIP guests.
 We felt safe and cared for.
 We dined at the gourmet restaurant and we were the only guests.
 It was one night but it was more than that.
-The small guest house with its colorful rooms, gourmet food, and polite staff felt much more as a home I want to go back than the hotel we stayed for a whole week in Cape Town.
+The small guest house with its colourful rooms, gourmet food, and polite staff felt much more like a home I want to go back than the hotel we stayed for a whole week in Cape Town.

 Our stay was not sponsored although they knew I’m a travel blogger.
 My opinion is as always – I share what I have experienced and the way I perceived the place.
 I’m totally aware that experiences are subjective.
 But I still believe that Chez Vincent, if not the best, is one of the best guest houses in Nelspruit.